kaashif/blog/README.md

 kaashif's blog
 ==============

-These files are turned into a website by a small Perl script, tau.
+These files are turned into a website by a small Rust program, tau.

+To build the site, install stable Rust, a C compiler, make, and Pygments, then run `./tau regen`. `tests/parity.sh` checks the generated files byte-for-byte against output from the old Perl implementation.

 See the finished product at <https://www.kaashif.co.uk>.